C2SP/C2SP/XAES-256-GCM.md

 Using AES-GCM with 128-bit nonces is possible, but does not do what users might
 expect: when the nonce is not 96 bits, instead of concatenating the nonce with a 32-bit counter, the nonce is hashed and used as the starting counter.
-This means that the AES-CTR collision probability becomes a function not only of the number of messages but also of their length.
+This means that the AES-CTR input block collision probability becomes a function not only of the number of messages but also of their length.
 Mid-message AES-CTR collisions are harder to detect than nonce collisions, and they compromise the confidentiality only of colliding messages, instead of the authentication of all messages under the same